If you’re looking to produce tons of horsepower to push your car to the next level, it’s hard to beat what turbos and superchargers can give you.

 While you might be looking to save a few bucks, make sure you do your homework on your setup before your start swapping any parts, though.
-At a minimum, you’ll need a tune, but many vehicles need a plethora of upgrades to fully handle all the extra horsepower you’re strapping to them.

 Don’t skimp on these upgrades, or else you’ll end up paying far more for repairs a little while down the road.

 The Final Say